-{\bf Organization.} Our manuscript is organized as follows. \Cref{sec:relatedwork} talks about related work and the novelty of our approach. \Cref{sec:prelim} describes notations and preliminary knowledge about the frameworks used in our model. \Cref{sec:main} contains the main part of our paper and describes the model design and training algorithm in detail. \Cref{sec:experiments} shows a detailed evaluation of the model's generative capabilities across different domains, robustness under limited label availability, and generalization capabilities based on its learned representation. \Cref{sec:discussion} conclude the manuscript by providing exciting future directions and the paper's summary.
+{\bf Organization.} Our manuscript is organized as follows. \Cref{sec:relatedwork} talks about related work and the novelty of our approach. \Cref{sec:prelim} describes notations and preliminary knowledge about the frameworks used in our model. \Cref{sec:main} contains the main part of our paper and describes the model design and training algorithm in detail. \Cref{sec:experiments} shows a detailed evaluation of the model's generative capabilities across different domains, robustness under limited label availability, and generalization capabilities based on its learned representation. \Cref{sec:discussion} concludes the manuscript by providing exciting future directions and summarizing the paper.